 Early detection of nearsightedness is important.
 If discovered early, myopia control measures can be started to slow the progression of nearsightedness.
-This is important because high levels of myopia can increase one's risk of serious eye problems later in life, such as glaucoma and retinal detachment.
+This is important because high levels of myopia can increase the risk of developing serious eye problems later in life, such as glaucoma and retinal detachment.